BrianHicks/brianhicks.github.com/_posts/2013-09-03-post-script.md

 promise of many a personal tech blog.

-Without further ado, the wrapper (the irony of this being written in Python is not lost on my, for the record):
+Without further ado, the wrapper (the irony of this being written in Python is not lost on me, for the record):

     #!/usr/bin/env python
     "Wrapper for posting to a Jekyll blog from the command line"